CillianJennings/SnowdropsProject/README.md

 Chinonso Account is the G00403720

-Remainging tasks to complete:
+Remaining tasks to complete:
-Interface
+Interface,
 Testing